 5. Get an education for yourself from the next class you train.

 Don’t train a group of people without assessing their collective understanding of the subject.
 Maybe they know a lot more than you think, and you’ll be wasting everyone’s time teaching at too low a level.
 Maybe the opposite holds true, and you leave out important information that makes the rest of the session hard to follow.
 Getting real-time answers to questions can actually help you customize your training on the fly, adding value to your material, and increasing the value of the human resource you’re charged with training.
 Your attendees can take a pre- or post-lecture quiz and actually see their scores, too.
 Since all of them likely have a smartphone or tablet with them, put them to good use!
-Ask them to pull them out, enter a URL or scan a QR code on the course material and start answering your questions.
+Ask them to pull them out, enter a URL or scan a QR code (which can be created using any of these QR code generators) on the course material and start answering your questions.
 You’ve never taught a course like this before, and they’ve never attended one.
 Word will get around!

 Creating a mobile survey or quiz is fast and requires no design or technical skill Anyone can leverage the power of mobile surveys and quizzes—and build them with point-and-click ease online.
 Branding these new mobile tools automatically is as easy as uploading their logos.
 They write the questions and answer choices, and can even add photos, video and audio files to make the questions more interactive.
 When they’re finished the short creation process, the online platform generates a unique URL and QR code that their audience will use to access the survey or quiz—without needing to download an app.